Tilek12/42HN-ft_transcendence/NotesPhilipp.md

 - add settings to enable /disable 2fa

+- set a notfound handler like in demo

+- WHY does the presence websocket route have the token in the url????
+WTF literally fix this

+- Why are certs in the fucking commit history?

 wokrflow 2fa auth:

+- fastify.post('/check-given-old-password => rework

+- fastify.post('/update-password'

+- register logic rewortk, get logged in only when 2fa is verifed

 endpoints:
 -			/api/2fa/enable		POST	//sends qrcode		needs tmp token / token